ondina-draia/ondina-draia/README.md

 ### Hi there everyone 👋

-🎓 &nbsp;I’m a bioinformatics engineer and I have a Master of Software developement and data analysis (DLAD) degree.
+🎓 &nbsp;I’m a bioinformatics engineer and currently doing a Bioinformatics PhD in Neuroscience and I have a Master of Software developement and data analysis (DLAD) degree.
 I've studied at Aix-Marseille University in Marseille, France

-🔭 I’m doing single-cell data analysis and I'm currently working at the I2MC (INSERM) research institute in Toulouse
+🔭 I’m doing mainly single-cell RNA-seq data analysis

-🌎  &nbsp;From Romania :european_castle:  and living now in Toulouse 🥖
+🌎  &nbsp;From Romania :european_castle:  and living now in Marseille 🥖

 ## Contact Me